 Most research funded by the National Institutes of Health (NIH)—which includes the NIDCD—is conducted at universities, medical schools, and other institutions nationwide and around the world.
 This includes research conducted in laboratories as well as clinical research.
 Similarly, clinical research studies are conducted in sites throughout the United States.

 ClinicalTrials.gov, a website maintained by the NIH, provides current information about clinical studies for potential volunteers, family members, health providers, and others.
 You can search the entire database or go directly to a list of NIDCD-supported clinical studies.

 ResearchMatch.org is another tool to connect volunteers with appropriate studies.
 This free, confidential registry was developed in part through NIH funding.
 After you register on the site, you will receive emails about any studies that appear to be relevant, with instructions about how you can get more information about participating.

 NIDCD scientists who work at the NIH in Bethesda, Maryland, also conduct clinical research in communication disorders, primarily in hearing and balance.
 These scientists and their staff are part of the NIDCD Division of Intramural Research.
 Most of their clinical studies are conducted at the NIH Clinical Center, the world’s largest complex devoted to clinical research.
-You can look here for a list of NIDCD clinical studies at the NIH:
+Here are the current NIDCD clinical studies at the NIH.